8 Lessons from the 2012 Medicare Shared Savings Participants

 By the end of November, CMS is expected to announce the next cohort of Medicare Shared Savings participants.
 The physician organizations and health systems designated as Medicare ACOs face a daunting set of decisions in a compressed period of time.
 Fortunately, there is much to be learned from the 115 organizations approved in 2012.

-This webconference will highlight the key decisions likely to face new Medicare ACOs and best practices our experts have uncovered while working with previously approved participants.
-Topics will include:
+This webconference highlights the key decisions likely to face new Medicare ACOs and best practices our experts have uncovered while working with previously approved participants.
+Topics include:

 - How are organizations tracking and reporting the required 33 quality metrics?

 - What strategies are most effective for minimizing patient leakage from participating providers?